The Fair Credit Reporting Act

 - Providing information to CRAs that is known to be inaccurate

-If you believe a creditor, credit bureau, or credit information provider has committed one or several of the above violations, contact our Fort Lauderdale FCRA attorney as soon as possible for an evaluation of your case.
+If you believe a creditor, credit bureau, or credit information provider has committed one or several of the above violations, contact our FCRA attorney as soon as possible for an evaluation of your case.
 We may be able to file a lawsuit and obtain compensation for damages on your behalf.

 Contact us today.